airshipcloud/zephyr/README.md

    key/value data store with OAuth security layer and notification events
 3. **Pub/Sub:** webhook callback engine for distributed event notification
 4. **Engines:** pluggable components to fetch social data, provide additional services, etc.

+Each component is defined by a RESTful API and is completely replaceable by anything that provides the same API.
+Most components run behind a firewall and talk to each other on the internal network.
+Components can be spread out across any number of servers or run on a single server.